 Anyone gathering quantitative data for analysis and research should distinguish its subtypes, differences, and similarities.
 Quantitative data falls into two subtypes: discrete and continuous.
 Here and their definitions and examples:

 - Discrete types.
 These data units are counting numbers only.
-For example, the number of pets in a house is discrete because you cannot have 1.5 or 1.3 cats.
+The number of pets in a house is discrete because you cannot have 1.5 or 1.3 cats.
 Some other examples include the number of days in a year, the age of a person, etc.

 - Continuous types.
 These data units can be broken into more minor levels in a meaningful way than discrete data.
-For example, you can measure your dog’s weight in kilos, grams, milligrams, and so on.
+Measure dog’s weight in kilos, grams, milligrams, and so on.
 Weight, length, and speed are other common examples.
 The continuous data type is subdivided into ratio and interval data.

 Difference Between Qualitative Data And Quantitative Data